Our Team

 The Board of Trustees for Uplift Oregon (Oregon Unions State Worker Training and Education Fund) holds the vision for our work and oversees the planning and implementation of the Trust agreement.
 We come together to take action on our shared goal of supporting state employees so that they can thrive.

-Vice Chair of the Board.
-Executive Director, SEIU 503
+Chairperson of the Board.
+Public Services Director, SEIU Local 503

 Sophorn Cheang